Send an Enquiry

 • Step 9: Open a Business Bank Account

-Partners must mention the place of business (PoB) and connect their LLP with the GST Common Portal or GST Suvidha Kendra (if needed) and the Income Tax Department for PAN and TAN in the first 30 days after incorporation.
-Such documents must be handed over for Raipur Municipal Corporation purposes and filing tax returns.
+Within the initial 30 days after incorporation, partners are required to associate their LLP with the GST Common Portal or GST Suvidha Kendra (if necessary) and the Income Tax Department for PAN and TAN.
+This should be done only after mentioning the place of business (PoB) of the partnership.
+These documents need to be submitted for the Raipur Municipal Corporation purposes as well as for filing tax returns.

 • Step 11: Obtain Other Registrations